server-os/server-image/man/usr/share/man/man8/piadm.8.md

 ## BOOTABLE POOLS

-    A SmartOS bootable pool (POOL in the examples) contains:
+    A ServerOS bootable pool (POOL in the examples) contains:

         - A dataset named POOL/boot